ferynd/Website/README.md

 3. Choose split type (even or manual)
 4. Select participants to split between
 5. For manual splits, enter percentages or fixed amounts
+6. The form validates positive amounts, defaults to the current user as payer if none are specified, and requires manual splits to match the total

 **Viewing Balances:**
 - See each person's total paid vs. what they should have paid